 The faculty enjoy a “tag team” approach aimed at sharing as much information as possible and seek to create an informal and supportive learning atmosphere.

 Mock auditions are used as laboratories for participants to test their current skills, as well as experience listening to audition rounds the way a hiring committee does.
 A demonstration final round gives a glimpse into the all important “end game” of the audition process and the deliberations which take place there.
 The closing session of the class is held on the stage of the Moores Opera House and provides a chance to project one’s musical ideas with clarity in the acoustics of a large concert hall.

 For The Informed Flutist 2017 we have expanded the Workshop portion of the schedule to give each participant more time with each faculty member (see SCHEDULE page).

 Past classes have included participants who have already won orchestral auditions and are working professionally.
 However, players just embarking on orchestral repertoire study, as well as flutists who primarily work as teachers, are just as welcome.
-From orchestral duo sessions lead by Aralee Dorough, to the breathing expertise of Keith Underwood, to the Historically Informed Performance approach brought by Leela Briethaupt, there will be many different pathways presented towards improving one’s own playing.
+From orchestral duo sessions lead by Aralee Dorough, to the breathing expertise of Keith Underwood, to the Historically Informed Performance approach brought by Leela Briethaupt, and the musicianship of soloist Sergio Pallottelli, there will be many different pathways presented towards improving one’s own playing.

 “In the end, the repertoire is just a vehicle for becoming a better flutist—a flutist who feels the music more deeply, thanks to an ever widening base of knowledge—that is, a flutist who enjoys playing!
 Come learn and share with us this June, 2017!
 Become an Informed Flutist!”